WilliamSchack/Spotify-Downloader/README.md

     - Quite: -17dB
     - Normal: -14dB
     - Loud: -11dB

+**Auto Best Quality - Recommended: ON**
+- If enabled, the bitrate will not be modified and the download will use the bitrate from the youtube video
+- Only disable if you want to manually set the bitrate yourself

 **Audio Bitrate - Recommended: 128kb/s**
 - Sets the output quality of each song downloaded